Overview of Windows SideShow

-A gadget can make use of the Windows SideShow APIs available on Microsoft Windows to send data to devices.
-It is important to understand that a gadget runs on the Windows computer, and does not rely on special code running on the device.
+A gadget can use the Windows SideShow APIs available in Windows to send data to devices.
+It is important to understand that a gadget runs on a Windows-based computer, and does not rely on special code running on the device.
 This architecture allows for interoperability between gadgets and devices without any built-in hardware dependencies.
-The following points describe certain key aspects about Windows SideShow:
+The following points describe certain key aspects of Windows SideShow:

 Gadgets for Windows SideShow

-A gadget for Windows SideShow is a mini-application or a piece of code running on the PC that sends data to devices using the Windows SideShow platform.
-The gadget retrieves data from a data source such as an application or web service, and sends this data to the Windows SideShow platform, which sends it to the appropriate devices.
+A gadget for Windows SideShow is a piece of code running on the PC that sends data to devices using the Windows SideShow platform.
+The gadget retrieves data from a data source, such as an application or web service, and sends this data to the Windows SideShow platform, which sends it to the appropriate devices.
 A gadget can communicate with the Windows SideShow platform using one of the following options:

-- Windows SideShow object model in a Microsoft Sidebar gadget
+The Windows SideShow object model in a Microsoft Sidebar gadget.

 Windows SideShow makes writing gadgets for devices easier by:

-- Abstracting out the details of managing multiple devices (and their connection states) from the gadget developer.
-Developers need not worry about communicating with each device independently.
+Abstracting out the details of managing multiple devices (and their connection states) from the gadget developer.
+Developers don’t need to communicate with each device independently.

 Examples of Windows SideShow gadgets:

 A gadget provides a connection between a data source and the Windows SideShow platform.
-Developers can write a gadget that responds to updates from a specified data source, , converts it to a format that can be used by Windows SideShow, such as the Simple Content Format, and sends this formatted data to the platform.
+Developers can write a gadget that responds to updates from a specified data source, converts it to a format that can be used by Windows SideShow, and sends this formatted data to the platform.

 Windows SideShow provides a way to display a user’s information on devices with a wide variety of display, processing, and interaction capabilities.
 Microsoft has designed the Windows SideShow platform to be flexible and extensible by allowing hardware vendors and manufacturers to add Windows SideShow support to new and existing devices.

-Users of PCs are not always able or interested in accessing the main display of their computer due to environmental, ergonomic, or power related issues.
-Most of these users also carry smaller devices with display capabilities more suitable for certain situations, usually for accessing important information quickly.
-The Windows SideShow platform adds value to mobile and desktop PCs and a user's devices by enabling the user to access information in more scenarios and settings.
+PC users are not always able to access the main display of their computer due to environmental, ergonomic, or power-related issues.
+Most of these users also carry smaller devices with display capabilities more suitable for certain situations.
+These devices are usually used for accessing important information quickly.
+The Windows SideShow platform adds value to mobile and desktop PCs and a user's devices by enabling the user to access information in more scenarios.
 This platform solves the problem of unifying communication with these devices, enabling applications on the PC to provide secondary devices with relevant content in a simple and consistent manner.
 For example, low power displays built into laptop lids or bezels allow users to look at information in ergonomically or power constrained situations.
 Existing devices, such as cell phones, picture frames, or peripheral displays can also be designed to use Windows SideShow.